Paraguay Shared Package

 Live-channel access, digital viewing context, and key tournament dates for viewers in Paraguay.

 Popu TV is part of Paraguay's local World Cup 2026 broadcaster mix, which means it should be treated as a real matchday option rather than an afterthought.
-Paraguay reporting has already named Popu among the rights holders, so viewers who want the broadest local coverage should keep it on their list.
+Paraguay reporting has already named Popu among the rights holders, and the official Popular site gives the access picture more shape with a visible Miranos en vivo switch and a dedicated Popu TV stream asset on the homepage.

-The practical setup is similar to the other Paraguay pages: one shared local package, several broadcaster routes, and a final match split that still needs official publication closer to the tournament.
+The practical setup is still similar to the other Paraguay pages: one shared local package, several broadcaster routes, and a final daily channel split that will be settled closer to the tournament.

 Popu is named among the broadcasters in Paraguay's 2026 rights picture.